MothCocoon/SequenceBlender/README.md

 ## Notes
 Most of the code is universal and it's easy customize component for a specific game.
 Although it didn't make sense to make it 100% universal.
-* Currently component reads and blends: float, color/vector, transform.
+* Blending supports these object properties: float, color/vector, transform.
-* My implementation is limited to few actors commonly used for creating mood - for the convencience only.
-  * Atmospheric Fog
-  * Exponential Fog
-  * Directional Light
-  * Sky Light
-* It's easy to support other actors.
-* Blending supports Material Parameter Collection.
+* Component also blends Material Parameter Collections.